rangersx/technical_test/README.md

 2. Install java 17 (temurin-17)
 3. Install docker and docker-compose

-# Running existing tests
+# Running the tests
+Please take a look at the integration tests in: src/test/java/com/trello/clone/integration/AlmendeServiceIT<br/>
 After all the required tools are installed.
 Run the following command to execute the tests:
 ```sh
 ./mvnw verify -DskipITs=false
 ```
+Or you can use IDE such as Intellij or Eclipse to run AlmendeServiceIT<br/>
-After running the tests you should see that some tests have passed and some failed.
+After running the tests you should see that some tests have passed and some have failed.<br/>

-# Your Task:
-- Fix the failed tests.
+Please fix the failed tests by creating the necessary endpoints and business logic.<br/>
-- Make sure that the tests that passed will still pass.
+Make sure the tests that was once passed will still pass.<br/>
-- Pay attention to the "TODOS and NOTES" as it tells you what you need to do.
-- Once done, commit the changes and notify me by creating a pull request

 # Note:
 - Even though we are using Java and Spring in this codebase, feel free to use any programming language or framework of your own choice. <br/>